 Nano is a Linux simple text-editor that's very user friendly.
 In this tutorial, we will show you how to install and use the Nano text editor .
-Nano will allow you to edit text files in your Linux command line environment.
+Nano will allow you to edit text files in your Linux server command line environment.
 There are more advanced editors such as vim and emacs for Linux OS, but Nano is straightforward and easy to use, which is why it's one of the most popular text editors for Unix systems.

 Installing the Nano Text Editor

 To install Nano On Debian / Ubuntu distributions use the following command:

 Install Nano on CentOS / RHEL using following command:

 Use nano command to run this text editor.

 If you do not specify a filename, it will open a blank file and when you want to exit the editor, it will ask you to provide a file name.

 If you want to open an existing file with its path, use the following syntax: